-As of 2 September 2017 holders of national passports of India and Iran and, as of 14 October 2017 holders of national passports of Indonesia, do not require a visa to enter Serbia for a stay not exceeding 30 days within a period of one year http://mfa.rs/en/consular-affairs/entry-serbia/visa-regime (chose India or Iran from drop down menu).
+As of 2 September 2017 holders of national passports of India and Iran, and as of 14 October 2017 holders of national passports of Indonesia, do not require a visa to enter Serbia for a stay not exceeding 30 days within a period of one year http://mfa.rs/en/consular-affairs/entry-serbia/visa-regime (chose India, Iran, Indonesia from drop down menu).

 As of 13 July 2017, holders of diplomatic and official passports of the Kyrgyz Republic may enter the Republic of Serbia withouth visa and stay in Serbia no longer than 90 days from the day of entry, please follow the link http://mfa.rs/en/consular-affairs/entry-serbia/visa-regime/81-consular-foreigners-to-serbia/11409-kyrgyzstan-for-cons.

 As of 15 January 2017, holders of national passports of the People's Republic of China may enter the Republic of Serbia without a visa for a stay not extending 30 days.
 Please check the following link for up to date information - http://mfa.rs/en/consular-news-from-front-page/115-consular-news/16079-the-agreement-between-the-government-of-the-republic-of-serbia-and-the-government-of-the-peoples-republic-of-china-on-mutual-visa-exemption-for-holders-of-ordinary-passports.

 At its meeting of 18 June 2015, the Government of the Republic of Serbia adopted the Decision on visa-free entry to the Republic of Serbia for citizens of Qatar, Kuwait, Oman and Bahrain, which was published in the "Official Gazette of RS", No. 54 of 22 June 2015 and which will enter into force on 30 June 2015.
 The holders of national passports of those four countries may enter Serbia without a visa and stay for up to 90 days within a 6-month period.